Scientific Name: Ulex europaeus

 Gorse is one of the earliest of our trees and shrubs to flower.

-The intense yellow flowers normally appear in March, but may be as early as January.
+The intense yellow flowers normally appear in March, but can flower all year round – as early as January.
 They resemble the flowers of the pea and exude a smell similar to coconut.

 The seeds are borne in pods which burst explosively in late summer.
 The pods are brown or black and slightly hairy.